pdwaggoner/amerika/README.md

 library(amerika)
 ```

-Or get the latest stable release from CRAN:
+Or get the latest stable release at CRAN:

 ```{r }
 install.packages("amerika")